keatinl1/Filter_IMU/README.md

 $$H(s) = \frac{\omega_{c}}{s + \omega_{c}}$$

+It is a single pole also known as a first order low pass filter.
 A bilinear transform (also known as Tustins method) was performed to get this filter in the Z domain.
 Then an inverse Z transform to get it in a format which could be implemented in code.
 See ```\derivation``` to see how to do this.

 $$y[k] \approx \left(\frac{2-T\omega_c}{2+T\omega_c}\right)y[k-1] + \left(\frac{T\omega_c}{2+T\omega_c}\right)\left(x[k]+x[k-1]\right)$$